rafasgj/clibuilder/CODE_OF_CONDUCT.md

-# autocli Code of Conduct
+# clidesc Code of Conduct

 ## Our Pledge